Rock-Your-Data/ryd-workshops/Cloud Data Integration 101/Readme.md

 ## Summary
 Join Rock Your Data and Matillion and learn best practices for Cloud Analytics and Data Integration.
 Find out the differences between ETL and ELT from Matillion and see their built for the cloud product on a live demo.
-You will hear real world use cases about data warehouse modernization and cloud data migration projects from industry experts.
-Finally, a hands-on opportunity where you will learn more on unlocking the potential of your data with Matillion's cloud-based approach to data transformation.
+You will hear real-world use cases about data warehouse modernization and cloud data migration projects from industry experts.
+Finally, a hands-on opportunity where you will learn more about unlocking the potential of your data with Matillion's cloud-based approach to data transformation.

 ## Getting Matillion Trial
 For this workshop, we will use the Orbitera platform where we will launch the Matillion EC2 instance.
 1. Click on the link [Matillion Trial](https://matillion.orbitera.com/c2m/customer/testDrives/index)
 2. Sign Up using your and your company information
 3. Launch **Matillion ETL for Snowflake**.
-It will take 10-20 minutes to provision Matillion instance and you will get an email with URL, login, and password.
+It will take 10-20 minutes to provision a Matillion instance and you will get an email with URL, login, and password.

 ## Connecting Matillion
 1. Open the URL that you've got from **Orbitera**.
 Enter credentials.